-- TAG LOCKOUT

-- Unplug the system.

-Maintain control of the system power plug.

-- 4. Wait for at least 20 seconds for capacitors to discharge as there are no test points to verify isolation.
-The Amber light on the Op Panel On/Off button will turn off.

-5. Disconnect the eps battery at j3 WHEN WORKING IN THE BEP.
+- 3. Maintain control of the system power plug. - 4.
+Wait for at least 20 seconds for capacitors to discharge as there are no test points to verify isolation.
+The Amber light on the Op Panel On/Off button will turn off. - 5.
+DISCONNECT THE EPS (EXTENDED POWER SHUTDOWN) BATTERY AT J3, OR THE BATTERY FROM THE CHARGEBOARD AT PCN1 WHEN WORKING IN THE BEP.
+THIS SHOULD BE DONE WHENEVER THE BEP IS OPEN AND THE EPS